Walthamstow: Railway

-Walthamstow is served by trains on the London Underground, London Overground and National Rail networks.
+Walthamstow is served by trains on the London Underground and London Overground networks.

 is the area's busiest interchange.
 It is the northern terminus of the London Underground Victoria line, which provides the area with a direct connection to Tottenham, the West End and Brixton.
 The station is also served by London Overground services between London Liverpool Street and Chingford, via Hackney Downs.